 Tree Apron Moss

 The benefits of growing tree apron moss include the following.
-Tree moss is totally low-maintenance as compared to the upkeep of conventional grass lawns.
+Tree moss is low-maintenance as compared to the upkeep of traditional grass lawns.
 All it needs is moisture and sunlight that is slightly shaded.
 Even if property owners plant in areas of heavy sunlight, it should still be able to grow well enough.

 Common Tree Apron Moss – Anomodon attenuatus